LSEG-API-Samples/Example.RDPLibrary.Python.RequestsComparison/README.md

 ## <a id="introduction"></a>Introduction

-**Update February 2025**: The Data Platform Libraries is outdated.
+**Update February 2025**: The Data Platform Libraries and this project are outdated.
 There is a new and improve [LSEG Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) (aka Data Library version 2) available now.
+Please see the updated project with the strategic LSEG Data Library on [Example.DataLibrary.Python.RequestsComparison](https://github.com/LSEG-API-Samples/Example.DataLibrary.Python.RequestsComparison) repository.

 The [Delivery Platform (RDP) APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (formerly known as Refinitiv Data Platform) provide various LSEG data and content for developers via easy to use Web base API.
 The developers which are data scientist, financial coder or trader can use any programming languages that support HTTP request-response and JSON message to retrieve content from RDP in a straightforward way.
 An example use case are data scientists or trader use [Python language](https://www.python.org/) with the [requests library](https://requests.readthedocs.io/en/master/) to get data from RDP and visualize that data in [Jupyter Notebook](https://jupyter.org/) application.